sc-ventures/cloudbreak-documentation/docs/gcp-launch.md

 #### VPC Network

 When launching Cloudbreak, you will be required to select an existing network in which Cloudbreak can be placed.
-The following ports must be open on the security group: 22 (SSH) and 443 (HTTPS).
+The following ports must be open on the security group: 22 (for access via SSH), 80 (for access via HTTP), and 443 (for access via HTTPS).
 You may use the *default* network as long as the aforementioned ports are open.

 You can manage networks under **Networking** > **VPC Networks**.
 To edit ports, click on the network name and then click on **Add firewall rules**.